Tax deductions for self-employed individuals

 2- Home office deduction

-Read more on home expense deduction: https://www.kbfinancials.biz/home-office-deduction.html
+To know more about the home expense deduction: https://www.kbfinancials.biz/home-office-deduction.html

 3- Self-employment tax deduction

-4- Self-employed retirement deduction
+4- Self-employed retirement deduction (SEP / IRA)

 5- Self-employed health insurance deduction